treeverse/lakeFS/docs/reference/mount.md

 ## Requirements

-- lakeFS Version `1.25.0` or higher.
+- For enterprise installations: lakeFS Version `1.25.0` or higher.

+### OS and Protocol Support

+Currently the implemented protocols are `nfs` and `fuse`.
+- NFS V3 (Network File System) is supported on macOS.
+- FUSE is supported on Linux (no root required).

-### Authentication with lakeFS
+## Authentication with lakeFS

 The authentication with the target lakeFS server is equal to [lakectl CLI][lakectl].
 Searching for lakeFS credentials and server endpoint in the following order:
 - Command line flags `--lakectl-access-key-id`, `--lakectl-secret-access-key` and `--lakectl-server-url`
 - `LAKECTL_*` Environment variables
 - `~/.lakectl.yaml` Configuration file or via `--lakectl-config` flag

-### OS and Protocol Support

-Currently the implemented protocols are `nfs` and `fuse`.
-- NFS V3 (Network File System) is supported on macOS.
-- FUSE is supported on Linux (no root required).

 ## Command Line Interface

 ### Mount Command